pwaring/csv2qif/README.md

 ## Usage

 The script takes CSV data from standard input and produces QIF data on standard output.
-To convert a file `statement.csv` to `statement.qif` you will need to run the following command:
+To convert a file `statement.csv` to `statement.qif` from a Co-op Business Account you will need to run the following command:

 ```
-cat statement.csv | perl ./csv2qif.pl > statement.qif
+cat statement.csv | perl ./csv2qif.pl --skip-headers --config files/co-op-business.txt > statement.qif
 ```

 ### Command line options